nextuav/docs/docs/next-cc/getting-started/introduction.md

 With an in-build 4G/5G module, it transforms your drone into a cloud connected drone with endless possibilities such as reliable BVLoS operations and live video transmission from an infinite distance.

-NextCC interfaces with the [Next Console](/next-console), a cloud-based drone control software.
+NextCC interfaces with the [NextConsole](/next-console), a cloud-based drone control software.